EATRIS response to the COVID-19 pandemic

 Research requests will be handled via a single point of contact, with a targeted turnaround time of 48 hours or less.
 This means that applicants will receive details of available services and suppliers within 2 days of the first request.
 For more information contact Chris Tieken, EATRIS Business Development Manager, directly: christieken[at]eatris.eu; +31(0) 6155 66487.

-Specific services for vaccine developers available through TRANSVAC
+Specific services for vaccine developers available through TRANSVAC: Apply by August 5th

 Now more than ever the world is recognising the importance of vaccines.
 The EU-funded project, TRANSVAC-2, of which EATRIS is a partner, accelerates vaccine candidates across the R&D pipeline, by offering services to vaccine developers in academic and industry settings.

 Researchers developing vaccine candidates against COVID19 can benefit from TRANSVAC-2 services, namely but not exclusively: animal models; adjuvant formulation; clinical trial support.
-The previous call for applications closed on April 15.
-A new call for applications will be published shortly.
+A new call for applications is now open until August 5, 2020.
 As part of the project, EATRIS can provide regulatory support.
 You can learn more here.

 EATRIS researchers and clinicians in the frontline